prophile/glory/docs/moderating.md

 As a rule of thumb, players we know who decide to grief should be allowed back to be asked not to do so again unless they have griefed before; a new player who arrives just to grief is probably a good candidate for an outright immediate ban unless anyone speaks up in their defence.

-You have access to the `//extinguish` command to put out fire griefing in the local area; beyond that, Prism is your best friend for repairing griefing.
-If you're having problems undoing griefer damage, do not hesitate to contact one of the admins, who have access to a few more methods of repairing griefing.

 Prism Logs
 ----------